-If you’re anything like me and several of our Get Healthy U team members, you have about five different grocery stores you go to on a regular basis and know exactly what to get at which store… coconut oil at Costco, dark chocolate at Trader Joe’s, bulk seeds at Whole Foods and peanut butter at Target.
-But have you ever done a deep-dive price comparison between your favorite grocery stores?
-Now you don’t have to.
-We’ve price-compared two grocery stores that are more focused on healthy eating but still have good prices, namely Trader Joe’s and Super Target.
+If you’re anything like me and several of our Get Healthy U team members, you have about five different grocery stores you go to on a regular basis and know exactly what to get at which store… coconut oil at Costco, bulk seeds at Whole Foods and peanut butter at Target.
+Maybe you’ve wondered though, is Trader Joe’s expensive?
+In this deep dive we find out.
+We conducted a price comparison between Target vs. Trader Joe’s.
+We’ve price-compared two grocery stores that are more focused on healthy eating, Trader Joe’s and Target.

 Related: Top 25 Finds at Trader Joe’s